-Only students who achieve grade 8 or higher at GCSE should consider studying A Level Mathematics.
-We advise that you consult your maths teacher with regards to your suitability for A Level Mathematics and listen to the advice offered.
+Only students who achieve grade 8 or higher at GCSE will be able to study A Level Mathematics.
+We advise that you consult your mathematics teacher with regards to your suitability for A Level Mathematics and listen to the advice offered.